• Home

 CASSOWARY COAST COUNCIL "fact"-sheet?

 Prime example of Tiny Homes suffering from rules and regs aimed at Expandables.
 What is particularly disappointing about this council factsheet, is that it is requesting things that are IMPOSSIBLE.
 Essentially sending people on wild goose chases. (which is true for majority of council requirements across Australia).
 For example, a quick look at the QBCC website clearly states they do not insure for tiny houses, transportables, moveable dwellings, dongas etc. We spoke with the council regarding this - and was constantly referred to a "Tiny House" that COULD meet requirements - but the link supplied was NOT a tiny house.
 (It was a large dwelling used for construction sites).
 Until this council can do some more research on what a tiny house is - and more importantly, what it isn't - this is a prime example of the constant battle of getting tiny houses recognised by Authorities that still so not actually know what one looks like, how it is built, who builds them, etc...
-NOTE: ANY council wishing educate themselves can contact Tiny Home Expo for a full factory tour, any time.
+NOTE: ANY council wishing to educate themselves can contact Tiny Home Expo for a full factory tour, any time.

 The letter below explains parts of the NCC that Tiny Home Builders (who mostly produce houses under 40sqm), are unable to meet.